robertbrodrecht/launchpad/README.md

 Launchpad
 =========

 Launchpad is an extremely opinionated WordPress theme for developers.
 This theme is still in beta, but is probably usable if you test settings extensively before launch.
-The theme is meant to be hacked on directly.
-If you like to use plugins, this theme is not for you (yet).
-If you develop out of a sub-folder, this theme is not for you (yet).
-If you use WPMU, this theme is not for you (yet).
-If you don't have mod_rewrite, this theme is not for you.
+The theme is meant to be hacked on directly, but you should be able to child-theme it to some degree.

+I'm doubtful that this theme is highly compatible with plugins at this point.
+I'm not sure how compatible this theme is WPMU.
+I'm certain that using this theme in a sub-folder-install of WordPress or without mod_rewrite will require a lot of tweaking.

 I am currently developing the first production site based on Launchpad and the second is in development by @iamdangavin.
 Feedback from this process is being integrated back into Launchpad as issues arise.